FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 To do that, go to the MAMP WebStart page and click on the **Tools > phpMyAdmin** in the menu.

 phpMyAdmin is a free tool (written in PHP) that can be used to manage MySQL databases via a web browser.
-We can also use a desktop-based app like Sequel Pro for that too.
+We can also use a desktop-based app like Sequel Pro (Mac only) or MySQL Workbench.

 You can use the username `root` and password `root` to log into the phpMyAdmin interface.